sidnarsipur/xray-remove/README.md

 # xray-remove

-Load unpacked the extension folder into any chromium browser
+To use, download and load unpacked the extension folder into any chromium browser